 Safety or security concerns

-It is common if your guests don’t feel safe.
+It is common for your guests not to feel safe.
 It can happen that maybe a door won’t lock, the entrance feels too dark, or a neighbor gives off bad vibes.

 On your part, you should secure your property and mention your safety features in the listing.